openml/server-api/docs/contributing/contributing.md

 python -m pytest -v -x --lf -m "not php_api"
 ```

-Where `-v` show the name of each test ran, `-x` ensures testing stops on first failure,
+Where `-v` shows the name of each test run, `-x` ensures testing stops on first failure,
 `--lf` will first run the test(s) which failed last, and `-m "not php_api"` specifies
 which tests (not) to run (in this case, the tests that check against the PHP API).